Artificial Photosynthesis Could Power the Future, And It’s Closer Than You Think

 What an artificial leaf actually looks like

-When I first imagined an “artificial leaf,” I pictured something plastic and stiff.
-But real artificial leaves?
-They’re wild.
+When I first imagined an “artificial leaf,” I pictured something plastic and stiff, but real artificial leaves are wild.

 Some look like thin films with a leaf’s delicate veins printed in metal.
 Others are tiny wafers with textured surfaces to maximize light capture.
 Some even have “bio-inspired” structures that copy the microscopic layout of actual leaf cells.

-One team developed a leaf that floats on water, absorbing sunlight and pulling CO2 from the air above and water from below…literally mimicking a plant in a pond.
+One team (University of Cambridge led by Erwin Reisner and co-lead Virgil Andrei) developed a leaf that floats on water, absorbing sunlight and pulling CO2 from the air above and water from below, literally mimicking a plant in a pond.

-We’re not planting these in our gardens anytime soon.
-But seeing engineers literally recreate photosynthesis at the nanoscale?
+We’re not planting these in our gardens anytime soon, unfortunately for us, but seeing engineers literally recreate photosynthesis at the nanoscale?
 That’s the kind of science that feels like magic.

 Could we someday power cities with artificial leaves?

-In theory, artificial photosynthesis could be deployed on rooftops, floating on lakes, or integrated into building materials.
-Imagine a city where the walls and windows don’t just block sun, they use it to make fuel.
+In theory, artificial photosynthesis could be laid out on rooftops, floating on lakes, or integrated into building materials.
+I mean, imagine a city where the walls and windows don’t just block sun, they use it to make fuel.
+Pretty cool, no?

-Instead of giant power plants, we’d have decentralized energy production happening at the level of individual buildings or neighborhoods.
+Instead of giant power plants, we’d have decentralized energy production (you know I’m passionate about decentralization!) happening at the level of individual buildings or neighborhoods.

-And because the process pulls CO2 from the air, it acts like an energy generator and a carbon sink at the same time.
+And because the process pulls CO2 from the air, it acts like an energy generator and a carbon sink at the same time which the world desperately needs.

-It’s not a silver bullet, nothing is.
-But it could be a powerful tool alongside solar, wind, and other renewables.
+It’s not a silver bullet, because nothing is, but it could really be a powerful tool alongside solar, wind, and other renewables.

 What’s standing in the way?